 EC is a racially ambiguous autistic researcher studying autism and specifically working alongside Dr. Maroney at the University of Calgary.
 Together they are working on research pertaining to the intersectionality of LGBTQ+ identities and autism, with a focus on autistic women.
 EC also is affiliated with the University of Alberta and the University of Victoria and aims to bridge these three institutions as similar research is being spearheaded.

-Isis has long black hair and is wearing glasses.
+Iris has long black hair and is wearing glasses.
 She is wearing a black top.

 Dr. Iris Plain Eagle